 TED Talk Tuesday—The Happy Secret to Better Work; 6/28; 12:30-1:30 p.m.
 View and discuss psychologist Shawn Achor’s TED Talk, “The Happy Secret to Better Work.”
 Despite the common belief that we should work to be happy, Mr. Achor argues that happiness inspires productivity, offering five small changes that create lasting positive change.

 Problem Solving and Decision Making; 6/30; 9 a.m.-5 p.m.; $75.
 Using a case study approach, this course offers a straightforward, easy-to-follow process designed to improve the way business decisions—or any decisions that help to reach a goal—are made.
 This workshop incorporates lecture, group exercises, business examples and coaching in a fun and relaxed atmosphere.
 Participants will learn and practice skills they can apply to make better-quality decisions.

 Quality of Worklife Workshops

-New and Expectant Parent Briefing; 12/10; noon-1 p.m.
-This is an introductory resource briefing designed for expectant parents and those who are new to parenting or child care.
-Participants will learn about local and University childcare and parenting resources, including breastfeeding support and the nursing mothers program, childcare locators, back-up care, adjusting to new schedules, and flexible work options, among other topics.
-Participants will also have the opportunity to network with other expectant and new parents.
+New and Expectant Parent Briefing; 6/13; 12:30-1:30 p.m.
+This is an introductory resource briefing designed for expectant parents and those who are new to parenting or childcare.
+Participants will learn about local and University childcare and parenting resources, including breastfeeding support and the nursing mothers program, childcare locators, back-up care, adjusting to new schedules and flexible work options, among other topics.

 Healthy Living Workshops